H2SOour/OLED-JVL-Data-Analysis/README.md

 The author does not guarantee that the default configuration is appropriate for every measurement system.

+## Development note

+This toolkit was developed from a practical OLED characterization workflow and implemented with the assistance of AI-based coding tools.

+The scientific requirements, data-processing workflow, calculation logic, validation, testing, and documentation were defined and reviewed by the author.
+Users are encouraged to independently verify calculated results before using them in publications.

 ## Citation

 If you use this toolkit in academic research, publications, presentations, theses, reports, or publicly distributed analysis workflows, please cite this repository and acknowledge the author.